trthatcher/MLKernels.jl/README.md

 MLKernels.jl is a Julia package for Mercer and non-Mercer kernels that are used in the kernel methods of machine learning.
 The goal is to provide a Julia datatype for machine learning kernels and an efficient set of methods to calculate or approximate kernel matrices.
 The package has no dependencies beyond base Julia.

-The package currently supports ten pre-defined kernels:
+The package currently supports eight pre-defined kernels:

-- Gaussian Kernel (radial basis kernel)
+- Exponential Kernel (including Gaussian Kernel/radial basis kernel and Laplacian Kernel)
-- Laplacian Kernel
-- Rational Quadratic Kernel
+- Rational Quadratic Kernel (including Multi-Quadratic and Inverse Multi-Quadratic Kernels)
-- Multi-Quadratic Kernel
-- Inverse Multi-Quadratic Kernel
 - Power Kernel
 - Log Kernel
-- Linear Kernel
-- Polynomial Kernel
+- Polynomial Kernel (including Linear Kernel)
 - Sigmoid Kernel
 - Mercer Sigmoid Kernel
+- Periodic Kernel

+The first six are available as ARD (Automatic Relevance Determination) Kernels with a different scaling for each dimension of input.
+The Periodic Kernel also offers a different scale for each dimension of input.

+Kernels can be added, multiplied and scaled arbitrarily.

 ## Creating Basic Kernels